Did you know the mango is called the “king of fruit“? There is a good reason for that.

 If you want to keep them frozen, they can last upwards of 6 months.

 Once peeled and cut up, a mango will last only several days refrigerated.

 If you like making salads and want to really add some flavor, try diving up mango into small slices and scattering on the top.

 Mangoes are not only tasty, but they provide an enormous amount of benefits to your health.

-Eating them regularly can help prevent cancer, cholesterol-based diseases and conditions, obesity and anemia.
+Eating them regularly can help prevent cancer, balance the thyroid, lower cholesterol-based diseases and conditions, obesity and anemia.